rampentapati1111/Registration-Form/README.md

 # Registration-Form
-A Course Registration Form made utilizing HTML, CSS and JavaScript with a beautiful User Interface and which can be customized based on user requirement.
+A Course Registration Form made utilizing HTML, CSS with a beautiful User Interface and background can be customized based on user requirement added responsiveness using media queries.
-<div><a href="https://rampentapati1111.github.io/Registration-Form/" target="_blank">Live Demo</a></div>
+<div>For live demo: <a href="https://rampentapati1111.github.io/Registration-Form/" target="_blank">click here</a></div>

 ## To run on your PC:
 Download the code file.